STUDY JAPANESE ONLINE WITH NATIVES HERE

 1 - Difficulty getting housing in Japan

-Get rent apartment in japan it is difficult for the Japanese themselves, imagine for foreigners with different customs?
-Many say that one of the most boring and difficult things is finding a place to rent.
+Getting an apartment rental in Japan is difficult for the Japanese themselves, let alone for foreigners with different customs.
+Many claim that one of the most annoying and challenging things is finding a place to rent.

 The Japanese sometimes have to pay months in advance of rent, get a guarantor, meet various local requirements and many others.
 Can you imagine foreigners who don't know the language or know the cultural norms they face?